pixiiidust/semantic-ising/README.md

 - **🌍 Multilingual Support**: 70+ languages with LaBSE embeddings
 - **🔥 Ising Dynamics**: Metropolis/Glauber update rules with temperature sweeps
-- **🎯 Critical Temperature Detection**: Binder cumulant method for phase transition detection
+- **🎯 Critical Temperature Detection**: log(ξ) derivative method for phase transition detection
 - **🔗 Anchor Language Analysis**: Single-phase vs two-phase experimental designs
 - **📊 Interactive Visualizations**: UMAP projections, entropy curves, correlation analysis
-- **📈 Advanced Metrics**: Procrustes distance, CKA similarity, EMD distance
+- **📈 Advanced Metrics**: Cosine distance and similarity for anchor comparison
 - **🖥️ Streamlit UI**: User-friendly interface with real-time simulation monitoring

+## 📝 Recent Improvements
+- UI and backend are now tightly synchronized for critical temperature (Tc) display: the value shown in the UI and the vertical line in charts are always consistent.
+- The convergence summary chart now only shows the vertical Tc line, improving clarity.
+- Anchor comparison and simulation tabs have been cleaned up for a more professional, user-friendly experience.
+- All debug output has been removed from the user interface.

 ## 🚀 Quick Start